 Q. How many grafts can be done in on session?

-As a world leader in the art of hair restoration Dr. Champagne's practice is founded on the following basic principles:
+As a world leader in the art of hair restoration our practice is founded on the following basic principles:

 - Provide a detailed evaluation of the patient’s hair loss as well as their desired aesthetic outcome.

 - Maximizing the number of hair follicles to be relocated and minimizing the number of procedures.

-Unlike some doctors who perform the occassional hair transplant, our doctor is a specialists in the field of hair restoration.
+Unlike some doctors who perform the occassional hair transplant, our doctor is a specialist in the field of hair restoration.

 What is Hair Transplantation?